-The Story Behind This Haunted Arizona Hotel Is Seriously Creepy
+The Story Behind Arizona’s Haunted Jerome Grand Hotel Is Seriously Creepy

 Usually when we come across haunted hotels throughout America, we’ll find locations with one or two truly active ghosts that have made this certain place their forever home.
 Hiding in the small town of Jerome, you’ll discover a hotel that appears to be a site where you can find quite a few spirits while you’re staying here.